Lokaalee/NEEDAJOB/README.md

 # NEEDAJOB
-NEEDAJOB is a small project by Lorene for applying and posting a job
+NEEDAJOB is a small project for applying and posting a job